chung-leong/react-seq/examples/transition/README.md

 visible.
 Finally, only the new page is shown.

 This example will show you how natural it is to deal with page transition using async generator.
-It'll also introduce you to the yield-await-promise (YAP) model of building a web application.
+It'll also introduce you to the Yield-Await-Promise model of building a web application.

 ## Seeing the code in action